 One common question when considering the B9 is this: is it worth spending a few hundred pounds more to get the improved LG C9 version?
 This is currently retailing for £1399, making it £400 more expensive than the B9, but it does offer a few advantages.

 Firstly, the C9 comes with a more modern processor, which has a small benefit to motion handling.
 Some reports also suggest that the C9 is better calibrated out of the box, so if you go with the B9 you may wish to have it calibrated (either yourself or by a professional) to maximise its image quality.
-However, most people aren't likely to notice any issues outside of a direct side-by-side comparison, so we given the price differential we recognise the B9 for most people.
+However, most people aren't likely to notice any issues outside of a direct side-by-side comparison, so we given the price differential we recommend the B9 for most people.